Summit Lodge, Sky Pilot Suspension Bridge

 Blackcomb Lodge – Whistler

-After our wonderful afternoon with the Sea to Sky Gondola, it was time to travel just under an hour north to the Blackcomb Lodge in Whistler during delta virus.
+After our wonderful afternoon with the Sea to Sky Gondola, it was time to travel just under an hour north to the Blackcomb Lodge in Whistler during covid virus.
 The Blackcomb Lodge wasn’t a big hit with us, but I’m sure the younger crowd would love it.
 This lodge is located right on the Village Square where the pedestrian only Village Stroll brings everyone to all the popular restaurants, shops and 3 gondola stations.

 Blackcomb Lodge was one of the first accommodations to be built in Whistler.
 Even though our room was large, it felt dark and dated.
 Our balcony looked down on the steady stream of visitors on the Village Stroll.
 The background crowd noise didn’t die down until after 10 pm.
 At 7 am the next morning, the Village Square was almost a ghost town, but many coffee shops were open already.
 Those who like mountain biking in the summer or skiing in the winter will love the fact that you only need to walk a couple minutes to the lifts, bike rentals, popular bars & restaurants, shops or the grocery store.
 Next time I’ll be looking for a place a bit off the Village Stroll and taking my village stroll before the crowds wake up.